danforthcenter/bioinformatics/docs/htcondor_running_jobs.md

 queue
 ```

-## Running multiple jobs of the same type with a single job file
+## Running multiple jobs with a single job file

 The example below will run four cufflinks jobs, substituting the value
 of `group` in every time `queue` is called.